ysyk2021/the-role-of-innovation-encouraging-creative-thinking-and-experimentation/src/chapter-9.md

 Techniques for enhancing leadership through innovation include:

-### Leading by Example

-Leaders should model the behavior they want to see in their team members.
-By demonstrating a willingness to take risks, experiment, and learn from failure, leaders can encourage their team members to do the same.

 ### Empowering Employees

 Empowering employees to make decisions and take ownership of their work can encourage them to take risks and find creative solutions.
 Leaders should delegate responsibilities and provide autonomy while also providing support and guidance when needed.